vipulasri/strapi-cache/README.md

 ## 🔍 Routes

-The plugin creates two new routes
+The plugin creates three new routes

 - `POST /strapi-cache/purge-cache` (purges the whole cache)
 - `POST /strapi-cache/purge-cache/:key` (purges cache entries with have the key in the cache key)
+- `GET /strapi-cache/cacheable-routes` (returns the cacheable routes defined in the config)

-Both routes are protected by the policies `admin::isAuthenticatedAdmin` and `plugin::strapi-cache.purge-cache`.
-The second policy can be managed in the plugin's permissions section under the settings.
+All of these routes are protected by the policies `admin::isAuthenticatedAdmin` and `plugin::strapi-cache.purge-cache`.
+The `plugin::strapi-cache.purge-cache` policy can be managed in the plugin's permissions section under the settings.

 ## 🗂️ How It Works